Worksharing Constructs(others)

 Outer loop id 5 Inner loop id 2 Thread id 21

-• Can you add here any of the scheduling clauses, for example, static, dynamic, etc?
+- Can you add any of the scheduling clauses here, such as static, dynamic, etc.?

 Reduction